mohimanilab/MetaMiner/README.md

 All the detected RiPPs are reported in plain text tab-separated value files (`.tsv`).
 Each file starts with a header line containing column descriptions.
 The rest lines represent compound–spectrum matches which include information about both the corresponding mass spectrum and the compound.
-The columns in the report includes :
+The columns in the report include:
 -  `SpecFile` (filepath of the spectra file)
 -  `Scan` (scan number of the identified spectrum inside the spectra file)
 -  `SpectrumMass` (mass of the spectrum in Daltons)